 one react js project that consume bundle of another react project

-You can achieve this by creating two React projects: 1️⃣ The first project (project-x
+You can achieve this by creating two React projects: 1️⃣ The first project (project-x) will contain the X and Y components, and be bundled for reuse.
+2️⃣ The second project (project-y) will consume the bundled components from project-x.

 Run: